a guide to our skill-based activities

 We've taken great care to select activities, toys, and equipment that help young children develop important skills while having a blast.
 We focus on toys and activities that encourage inquiry, experimentation, and social interaction.
 In other words, we focus less on what the toys/equipment can do and more on what your child can do WITH them.
 Read about some of these activities below!

-The FocusZone’s three thematic areas, Animals, Transportation and Home Sweet Home, offer a collaborative make-believe space for children of all ages.
+The FocusZone’s thematic areas offer a collaborative make-believe space for children of all ages.
 The different areas within the FocusZone provide inspiration and tools to enhance children’s pretend play while also drawing on their real-life connections.
 In the FocusZone, young learners have the chance to interact with peers while using their imaginations, developing new vocabulary and choosing their desired activities.

 The transportation area contains a variety of models including planes, trucks, construction vehicles and trains.
 Little ones are able to expand upon their own experiences by using the slideshow images and figurines to create different transportation scenarios.
 Children will also have the ability to problem solve, use new vocabulary and develop fine motor skills while designing additions to the train table.
 New vocabulary for this play area includes: vehicle, pilot, conductor, runway, bulldozer, crane, cargo, passenger